GEOS-DEV/geosPythonPackages/docs/mesh-doctor.rst

 Both ``allChecks`` and ``mainChecks`` have the same keywords and can be operated in the same way.
 The example below shows the case of ``allChecks``, but it can be swapped for ``mainChecks``.

-.. command-output:: mesh-doctor -i random.vtu allChecks --help
+.. command-output:: mesh-doctor allChecks --help
    :shell:

 ``collocatedNodes``